aws-cloudformation/aws-cloudformation-resource-providers-iotanalytics/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This project is licensed under the Apache-2.0 License.